LucaIgnatescu/MarkdownReader/README.md

-The content below is an example project proposal / requirements document.
-Replace the text below the lines marked "__TODO__" with details specific to your project.
-Remove the "TODO" lines.

-(__TODO__: your project name)

-# Shoppy Shoperson
+# Markdown Reader

 ## Overview

-(__TODO__: a brief one or two paragraph, high-level description of your project)

 This application will allow users to upload markdown files.
 Users will have a list of uploaded files.
-Clickin on one of these files will display it in the browser as html with a default style template.
+Clicking on one of these files will display it in the browser as html with a default style template.

 Basically, it will be a markdown repository with visualizing capabilities similar to what VSCode can do.

 ## Data Model

-(__TODO__: a description of your application's data and their relationships to each other)

-The application will store Users, Lists and Items

-* users can have multiple lists (via references)
-* each list can have multiple items (by embedding)

 The application will store Users and Files.

 * users can have multiple files (via a list of references)
-* the File objects themselves will have references to the user that created them, the actual file binary, as well as metadata about upload-data (more metadata could be added in later iterations)
+* the File objects themselves will have references to the user that created them , the actual file binary, as well as metadata about upload-data (more metadata could be added in later iterations)

-(__TODO__: sample documents)

 ```javascript
 User {